The Story of Mosaic

 Many of our 600-plus alumni have pursued careers in journalism and related fields.
 Some have exceeded our wildest dreams.

-This year, Hannah Knowles, Mosaic ‘16 and Washington Post reporter, shared a Pulitzer Prize for breaking news coverage, writing about last year’s attempted Trump assassination.
+Hannah Knowles, (Mosaic ‘13) shared the 2025 Pulitzer Prize for breaking news coverage, writing about the attempted Trump assassination.
+She’s now a national correspondent for the Washington Post.

-Emily Hung, Mosaic ‘18, is a producer at MSNBC/Versant Media, now covering the White House.
+Emily Hung (Mosaic ‘18) is a producer at MSNBC/Versant Media, covering the White House.

 At present, recent Mosaic alumni are pursuing journalism at USC, Cal State-Monterey Bay, UC-Irvine, San Jose State, De Anza College, University of Nevada-Reno and elsewhere.

-You can find our stories on the websites of Mosaic, the Mercury News and KALW 91.7 public radio, our podcasting partner.
+You can find our stories on the websites of Mosaic, the Mercury News, Local News Matters and KALW 91.7 public radio..
 Stay tuned as we forge new media partnerships!

 Where to find our work